phortuin/menubar-timer/readme.md

 - When running, shows only the countdown (like `13:03`) and no icon
 - Works with dark/light color scheme

+Hat tip to [Camillo Visini](https://github.com/visini) for [this blog post](https://camillovisini.com/article/create-macos-menu-bar-app-pomodoro/) that I based my app on.

 ## Setup

 This is a Python3 app built with [Rumps](https://rumps.readthedocs.io/en/latest/index.html).